Johnny Depp libel trial: The surprises and revelations

 It has been a libel trial like no other.

-While Johnny Depp’s claim against News Group Newspapers (NGN), publisher of The Sun newspaper, and its executive editor Dan Wootton, is over an April 2018 article which labelled him a “wife beater”, the case has had twists and turns with each day bringing with it unexpected revelations.
+While Johnny Depp’s claim against News Group Newspapers (NGN), publisher of The Sun newspaper in the UK, and its executive editor Dan Wootton, is over an April 2018 article which labelled him a “wife beater”, the case has had twists and turns with each day bringing with it unexpected revelations.

 From the defecation incident dubbed “Amber Turd” to the Yorkshire Terrier eating cannabis to the case of the severed finger, the PA news agency takes a look at some of the trial’s most memorable moments.